Updated July 2021

 Continue reading Stress less about referencing with these tips from the ALC

-Continue reading I’ve accepted my offer… where is my COE?
-Your questions answered.
+Continue reading “I’ve accepted my offer… where is my COE?”
+Plus other questions answered.

 “Whatever is worth doing is worth doing well.”
 Philip Stanhope

 I am a very passionate person who lives by this quote and believes in leading by example.
 As a member of my generation, it is my responsibility to become active in changing the world for the better.
 As an international student, I continue to abide by this philosophy and strive to be involved in my community both locally and globally.

 Hello, my name is Chiamaka Ibeme and I am studying the Master of Information Technology at CQUniversity Melbourne campus, with the ambition to become a software architect.
 I am also a Change Champion where I promote and contribute to social innovation, which I am very passionate about.